 The history of the shichi-go-san festival

 The festival dates back to the Heian period when Japan was ruled from Kyoto (between 794-1185).
 At that time only the aristocratic families celebrated.
 It was adopted more widely in the Edo period (between 1603-1868) when the Samurai class also participated but it wasn’t commonly practised by all until the Meiji era (beginning 1868).

 In Japan, and the Shinto religion, odd numbers are lucky and even numbers (especially 4) are unlucky this is part of the reason for these particular ages being celebrated.
 Historically it was common for children not to survive childhood illnesses so it was considered that until the age of 7, they belonged to the gods, a type of coping mechanism I guess for losing a child so young but having faith that they had been called back to the gods.

 There were also specific traditions that related to each of the ages:

 - Traditionally children had their heads shaved until the age of three so the celebration was of them finally being able to grow their hair.
-Although the custom is no longer practiced both boys and girls celebrate at age 3
+Although the custom is no longer practised both boys and girls celebrate at the age of 3

 - At age 5 boys put on the traditional dress known as the hakama for the first time in public.
 The celebrations is called hakamagi-no-gi.

 - At age 7 girls begin wearing the obi sash to tie their kimono, before that they use only the decorative cords.
 The celebration is called obitoki-no-gi.

 Shinto is a traditional Japanese religion not practised outside Japan but visitors are welcomed to the shrines, they are a place of gathering, community and celebration.
 There are a few guidelines for visiting a Shrine but foreigners are not expected to believe or worship although they are welcome to offer a prayer if they wish.